automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Cumnoria.md

 # Cumnoria
-## Description: It was once mistakenly classified as a species of Iguanodon.
+## It was once mistakenly classified as a species of Iguanodon.